monofrio/Frontend-File-Icons/README.md

 # Frontend File Icons
+This is a font package for frontend developers portfoio pages to show diffrent styles users may use as a frontend developer.

 I wanted a lightweight package of all the file icons and logos i would need for my portfolio project.
 Using https://icomoon.io/ to build font